maximilianh/multiSub/README.md

     multiSub --help

 This script was tested on Python 2.7 and 3.6.
 If you do not plan to read GISAID xls files, you do not need to do anything else.
-GISAID xls import requires the xlrd Python package.
+If you want to read GISAID xls files, the script needs the xlrd Python package.
 You can install it with "pip install xlrd" or, if you are not administrator, with "pip install xlrd --user".
 If you use Mac OSX and do not have pip installed yet, run the command "curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py && python3 get-pip.py"

 Using Microsoft Windows ?
 Please contact me at maxh@ucsc.edu.
 The script runs